marco262/my_wiki/data/dnd/general/equipment.md

 The marketplace of a large city teems with buyers and sellers of many sorts: dwarf smiths and elf woodcarvers, halfling farmers and gnome jewelers, not to mention humans of every shape, size, and color drawn from a spectrum of nations and cultures.
 In the largest cities, almost anything imaginable is offered for sale, from exotic spices and luxurious clothing to wicker baskets and practical swords.

-For an adventurer, the availability of armor, weapons, backpacks, rope, and similar goods is of paramount im portance, since proper equipment can mean the difference between life and death in a dungeon or the untamed wilds.
+For an adventurer, the availability of armor, weapons, backpacks, rope, and similar goods is of paramount importance, since proper equipment can mean the difference between life and death in a dungeon or the untamed wilds.
 This chapter details the mundane and exotic merchandise that adventurers commonly find useful in the face of the threats that the worlds of D&D present.

 # Starting Equipment